-As of 31 December 2023, the Sustainability Committee comprises nine Directors namely Ms. Wei, Mr. Ye, Ms. Zhang, Ms. Chin, Dr. Wang, Professor Chen, Mr. Mok, Mr. Sako and Professor Meng.
+As of 31 December 2024, the Sustainability Committee comprises eight Directors namely Ms. Wei, Mr. Ye, Ms. Zhang, Ms. Chin, Dr. Wang, Mr. Mok, Mr. Sako and Professor Meng.
 Ms. Wei was the Chairperson of the Sustainability Committee.
+The Sustainability Committee held one meeting during the Review Year and the relevant Directors' attendance is shown in the table on page 29 of this annual report.

-As at 31 December 2023 and up to now, the Company has four female directors.
+As at 31 December 2024 and up to now, the Company has four female directors.
 The Company is committed to maintaining the female representation on the Board.
 When considering new members for the Board, appointments will be made by considerations of objective criteria and due regard will be made to achieving and maintaining an appropriate balance in diversity, including in terms of gender, on the Board.
 Whilst the Board is conscious of achieving gender diversity on the Board when considering potential candidates, all appointments will be made on the basis of merit, taking into account the needs of the Group at the relevant time and the availability of suitable candidates.